Biobío River

-The Biobío River (also known as Bío Bío or Bio-Bio) is the second largest river in Chile.
-It originates at Icalma and Galletué lakes in the Andes and flows 380 km to the Gulf of Arauco (in Spanish) on the Pacific Ocean.
+The Biobío River (also known as Bío Bío or Bio-Bio) is the second largest river in Chile and one of the country's most important watercourses, both for its geography and for its economic and historical significance.
+It originates at Icalma and Galletué lakes in the Andes and flows 380 km to the Gulf of Arauco (in Spanish) on the Pacific Ocean, crossing and dividing the central and southern zones of Chile.

 The major tributaries of the river are the Malleco and the Laja.
 The river is Chile's second-longest river (the longest being the Loa River) and the Biobío basin is Chile's third largest watershed, after the Loa and Baker basins.
 The river is also the widest river in Chile, with an average width of 1 km.
-In the Metropolitan area of Concepción, four bridges cross the river: Biobío Railroad Bridge (1889), Juan Pablo II Bridge (1973), Llacolén Bridge (2000) and Bicentennial Bridge (2010).
+In the Metropolitan area of Concepción, four bridges have crossed the river: the Biobío Railroad Bridge (1889), the Juan Pablo II Bridge (1973), the Llacolén Bridge (2000), and the Bicentennial Bridge (2011).
+A fifth crossing, the Puente Viejo, built in 1942, served the city until 2010, and construction of a new railroad bridge to replace the aging 1889 span began in 2022.

+Etymology

+The origin of the river's name is disputed.
+According to one account, "Biobío" echoes the call of the white-crested elaenia, a small bird common along its banks.
+An older, competing explanation traces the name to the Mapudungun words huihui or vyivyi, which early Spanish missionaries recorded as meaning the sound made by gentle waves as they break; Spanish colonists are said to have altered the pronunciation into "Bío-Bío."
+Indigenous inhabitants are also said to have referred to the river as Vutanleuvu, or "Great River."